pmaturure3/ngsacad/_posts/2021-06-09-NGS SARS-COV-2-Past-Course.md

 <li><b>Course organisers:</b> Tony Li, Kirsty Lee Garson, Perceval Maturure and Prof Nicola Mulder</li>

-<li><b>Participation:</b> The course is available to any participant who is able to attend the Zoom sessions and the interactive hours with the course instructors for the days of the course</li>
+<li><b>Participation:</b> The course was available to any participant who was able to attend the Zoom sessions and the interactive hours with the course instructors for the days of the course</li>

 <li><b>Course sponsors</b>: BMGF</li>